-Some of you might be saying, “How is his bill so low?”, or “How is he getting all those extra services for free?”
+Some of you might be saying, “How is his bill so low?”, or “How is he getting all those extra services for free?”, or “How can I negotiate with Directv?”
 Part of that has been because I have been a loyal customer for nine years, but it really comes down to using The Disconnection Negotiation.

 What is the Disconnection Negotiation?

-About 5 years ago I read of a number of people on Slickdeals.net that were getting all the things I listed above for $19.99/month for being a new customer of DIRECTV.
+About 5 years ago I read online that a number of people were getting all the things I listed above for $19.99/month for being a new customer of DIRECTV.
 That really irked my frugal bone, and made me wonder why I couldn’t get the same deal.
 Being the inquisitive thrifty guy that I am, I called in, and implemented my first trial of The Disconnection Negotiation.
 Here are the steps you too can utilize to lower your DIRECTV bill: